ShobhitDiggikar/Tableau/README.md

 8. A highlight table in Tableau uses the Square mark type to represent data values visually.
 Each square is colour-coded based on the measure values to highlight differences and trends within the data.

+9. For a stacked bar chart to appear the only thing you need is **one measure** and a line chart to appear is **a measure followed by date**.